fastrizwaan/flatpak-wine/README.md

 #### What is flatpak wine?

-Flatpak-wine is simply wine and winetricks bundled in a flatpak file.
+Flatpak-wine is simply wine and winetricks bundled in a flatpak file. winetricks can be updated from More->Update winetricks option.

 It includes bash scripts (WineZGUI) for GUI prompts similar to winetricks.